Spring Cleaning for Your Body: How to Release the “Winter Hold”

 During the colder months, even in our milder Southern California climate, the body has a natural tendency to contract.
 It is a biological survival mechanism.
 When we are cold or stressed, our sympathetic nervous system—the "fight or flight" side—kicks into high gear.
 This causes us to unconsciously hike our shoulders, clench our jaws, and tighten our pelvic floors to "stay warm and protected."

 The problem is that once the sun comes out, the body does not always get the memo to let go.
 This creates what we call "holding patterns."
-This tension isn't just in your muscles; it settles into your fascia, the silver-white connective tissue that wraps around every muscle and organ.
-Think of winter fascia like cold taffy: it’s brittle, stiff, and resistant to movement.
+This tension isn't just in your muscles; it settles into your fascia, the silver-white connective tissue that wraps around every muscle, tendon, ligament, organ, and blood vessel.

-Growth vs. Force: Why “Pushing Through” Backfires
+Why “Pushing Through” Often Backfires

 When we feel that springtime urge to get back to the hiking trails or start a new fitness routine, our instinct is to "stretch out" the tightness.
 We push, we pull, and we force.